 Donner Golden Tremolo Pedal Classic Tremolo Guitar Effect

 It's a good thing to know exactly how the tremolo waveform is behaving.
-The LED indicator on this tremolo pedal flashes along with the tempo of your music so that you will know if you need to speed or slow it down with the large speed pedal.
+The LED indicator on this tremolo pedal flashes along with the tempo of your music so that you will know if you need to speed or slow it down with the great speed pedal.

 Golden Tremolo Styling

-This is a very stylish tremolo; it even has a stylized mustache on the center that adds a lot of personality to the device.
+It is a very stylish tremolo; it even has a stylized mustache on the center that adds a lot of personality to the device.
 In addition to this, the aforementioned golden coloration makes this pedal look very cool.

 - Item Overall Size: 4.7 x 2.6 x 2.5 inches